 The process results in some gorgeous patterns!
 I had to document them; here are the results.

-I used my Graphtec ce5000-40 and adjusted the templates in illustrator so that they cut quicker (and didn’t require use of scissors to remove the pieces) by joining all of the open ends together, as well as scaling the pieces down a little so that I could cut all 24 pieces out on one A3 piece of card stock.
+I used my now discontinued Graphtec ce5000-40 and adjusted the templates in illustrator so that they cut quicker (and didn’t require use of scissors to remove the pieces) by joining all of the open ends together, as well as scaling the pieces down a little so that I could cut all 24 pieces out on one A3 piece of card stock.

 The written instructions on each post really are quite limited, so I was struggling initially.
 But then I stumbled across this video and it all fell into place.
 The video is of the making of the hot air balloons (next on my list!) but the same technique is used for the spheres.
 The music can get quite annoying after 8 minutes straight but it’s really informative.

 Sphere #003 is both easier and harder to weave together.
-The spacing between the strips allow for more movement, but they also tend to catch on each-other and so care is needed when weaving them together.
+The spacing between the strips allow for more movement, but they also tend to catch on each other and so care is needed when weaving them together.
 I also found it easier not to worry about aligning up the circle panels perfectly until after I’d completed the sphere.
 There’s quite a bit of movement and you’ll never get them aligned exactly all the way along.

 Once I’d completed the bauble, I glued some ribbon to a disk and tucked it under the ‘pomegranate’ end of the sphere, this gave me a nice clean overall look to the top of the bauble whilst still leaving the tabs exposed as I quite like the look of them.

 I’m exceedingly happy with the results and can’t wait to make some more!
 I’ve dreams of making a couple of really big one for my husbands office decorations next year.

 The layout of the centre tabs and how they’re aligned with the circular support tab.